Creamen/git-sensible/README.md

 ```

 ### Keep the subject line under 50 chars, and the body under 80
 This keeps any logs (shortlog, --oneline) within one line.
 For reference, 66 columns is considered the most legible for reading.
-72 and 80 are popular column widths.
+72 and 80 are popular column widths for programming.

 For vimmers, you should know that line numbers and status symbols eat up column space, so it's a good idea to use `set cc=80` to colorize the 80th column in the document, and `set columns` a bit wider.
 I use 86.
 To change `cc` color, use `highlight ColorColumn guibg=color`.
 I use grey19.